Tracking your origin's name, IP, and port

 Create another regular VCL Snippet that changes the response header to a request header before logging the information:

-- In the Name field, type an appropriate name (for example,
+- In the Name field, enter an appropriate name (for example,

 Remove-Origin-Information

-- From the Select subroutine menu, select deliver (vcl_deliver).
+- From the Select subroutine menu, select deliver (

 exists in vcl_fetch